 After killing him they were still afraid of him even though he was dead and one of his killers, Björn, ran away up to the mountain, Bjarnarfell, which bears his name ever since, and yet another fled into the wilderness of Iceland.

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason)
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason)

 But on the website of Katla Geopark, I found another version of this legend: